-Other financial assets measured at amortized cost include other receivables and other financial assets.
+Other financial assets measured at amortized cost include other financial assets.
 All of these financial assets are considered to have low risk, and thus, the impairment provision recognized during the period was limited to 12 months expected losses.
 Regarding how the financial instruments are considered to have low credit risk, please refer to note 4(g).